USC Upstate is committed to providing an environment for working, learning and living that is free of sex discrimination.

 What You Should Know About Title IX

-There are many forms of sex discrimination prohibited under Title IX, including sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
+There are many forms of sex discrimination prohibited under Title IX, including sexual harassment and sexual misconduct such as sexual assault, dating violence, domestic violence, and stalking.
 Title IX also prohibits discrimination based on an individual’s sexual orientation and gender identity, as well as pregnancy and parenting, childbirth and related medical conditions.
 Title IX prohibits retaliation against an individual who asserts any right or privilege under Title IX, or because the individual has made a report or Title IX complaint, or participated or refused to participate in the Title IX process.

 As a recipient of federal funding, USC Upstate is required by Title IX regulations to operate in a nondiscriminatory manner.
-USC Upstate is committed to providing an environment for working, learning and living that promotes equal opportunity, inclusiveness and nondiscrimination, where students, faculty, staff and visitors are protected from all forms of sex discrimination, sexual harassment, sexual misconduct (sexual assault, dating and domestic violence, stalking), and related retaliation.
+USC Upstate is committed to providing an environment for working, learning and living that is free of all forms of sex discrimination, sexual harassment, sexual misconduct (sexual assault, dating and domestic violence, stalking), and related retaliation.

 How We Can Help You

 - Explain the university’s policies and procedures prohibiting sex discrimination, sexual harassment, sexual misconduct, and related retaliation;

 - Connect complainants and respondents to supportive measures and resources;

 - Review the options available at the university when making a report or Title IX complaint;

 - Advise complainants and respondents of their rights and resources;